hedyhli/site/content/posts/2024-11-05-meta-pages/index.md

 - His site design and inspiration
 - What his site is built on and what it runs on

-[Hund](https://hunden.linuxkompis.se/) has a brief section in their [about page](https://hunden.linuxkompis.se/about/) where they mention:
-- What they use to make their site
-- Where their site is hosted, and a note about carbon footprints and (lack of) user tracking

 [Gregory Hammond](https://gregoryhammond.ca/) mentions why he writes on his blog on his [about page](https://gregoryhammond.ca/about/), he also has a list of [policies](https://gregoryhammond.ca/policies/) he follows including:
 - An accessibility statement
 - An AI statement